Steven-Grevera/ENC4265/manual.md

 ## Control Settings
 ![image](https://github.com/user-attachments/assets/4166a22c-6a99-42b6-b3d9-169b0cb78618)
+*Figure 8: Image showing the options the player has in "Control Settings".
+Image Taken By: Steven Grevera*

 A series of options will be present in this tab and will each have different effects to how your controller/mouse/keyboard operates and feels.